Disks and Washers

 The region R looks like

-R lies along the x-axis for the entire length of R. If we take slices perpendicular to the axis of rotation, each slice is a disk.
+R lies along the x-axis for the entire length of the region.
+If we take slices perpendicular to the axis of rotation, each slice is a disk.
 The radius of the disk at position x is

 y = x2.